Altinn/altinn-studio/src/studio/README.md

 docker-compose up -d --build
 ```

-The solution is now available locally at [altinn3.no](http://altinn3.no)
+The solution is now available locally at [altinn3.no](http://altinn3.no).
+(Just create a new user for testing.
+No email verification required)

 If you make changes and want to rebuild a specific project using docker-compose this can be done using